cbolz/rhte-fy18/getting-well-with-cloudforms/lab/index.md

 One of the features a Cloud Management Platform provides, is a self service user interface.
 Here users can order, manage and retire services.
 Services are categorized in catalogs, where they can be organized and easily consumed.

-By providing a service catalog, users can deploy the services they need quickly and simple.
+By providing a service catalog, users can deploy the services they need quickly and simply.
 This will improve agility, reduce provisioning time and free up resources in internal IT.

 ### Service Basics

 But first some basics.
-Four items are required to make a service available to users from the CloudForms Self Service Portal:
+Four items are required to make a service available to users from the CloudForms self service portal:

 1. A Provisioning Dialog which presents the basic configuration options for a virtual machine or instance.
 1. A Service Dialog where you allow users to configure virtual machine or instance options.
 1. A Service Catalog which is used to group Services Catalog Items together.
-1. A Service Catalog Item (the actual Service) which joins a Service Dialog, a Provisioning Dialog and some additional meta data.
+1. A Service Catalog Item (the actual Service) which combines a Service Dialog, a Provisioning Dialog and some additional meta data in the Service Catalog.

-We can use role Based Access Control to make certain Service Catalog Items available to specific groups of users.
+We can also use Role Based Access Control to make certain Service Catalog Items available to specific groups of users.

 ## Virtual Machine Provisioning example

 The first example will guide you through the process of offering a Service Catalog Item to provision a simple virtual machine.
 This will include:

-* Create a service catalog: this will allow to organize services in a structured way
-* Design a service dialog: a form which will ask the user for the necessary input data
+- Design a Service Dialog: a form which will ask the user for the necessary input data
+- Create a Service Catalog: this will allow to organize services in a structured way
-* Publish a service catalog item: puts everything together and build the item which users can order
+- Publish a Service Catalog Item: puts everything together and build the item which users can order

+The previous chapter mentions a fourth object, the Provisioning Dialog.
+We do not have to create one, since there are examples shipped with the product, which does everything we need.

 The following chapters will guide you through the process step-by-step.